galatolofederico/st-sixel/README.md

 This looks like it has some GPL licensed code in it, so you should probably consider my fork to be GPL also.

-All modifications that constitute my own own original work are (c) 2018 Charles Daniels, All Rights Reserved, and may be considered available under the terms of the suckless license.
+All modifications that constitute charlesdaniels original work are (c) 2018 Charles Daniels, All Rights Reserved, and may be considered available under the terms of the suckless license.

+All my modifications are under the GPL license

 ## See Also